ankaAR/bestiario5e/_creatures/stone-juggernaut.md

 armor_class: "15 (armadura natural)"
 ---

 ***Devastating Roll.*** The juggernaut can move through the space of a prone creature.
-A creature whoses pace the juggernaut enters for the first time on a turn must make a DC 17 Dexterity saving throw, taking 55 (lOdlO) bludgeoning damage on a failed save, or half as much damage on a successful one.
+A creature whoses pace the juggernaut enters for the first time on a turn must make a DC 17 Dexterity saving throw, taking 55 (lOdlO) puntos de daño contundente on a failed save, or half as much damage on a successful one.

 ***Immutable Form.*** The juggernaut is immune to any spell or effect that would alter its form.